KDE/documentation-develop-kde-org/content/hig/icons/monochrome/places.md

 {{< compare >}}
 {{< do src="/hig/mono-places-do.png" >}}
-Use a bold, descriptive, and metaphorically recognizable icon to identify a user's landmark and guide the user to their desired destination---international icons are used instead of regional icons to better serve the diverse array of users that use KDE software.
+Use a bold, descriptive, and metaphorically recognizable icon to identify a user's landmark and guide the user to their desired destination — international icons are used instead of regional icons to better serve the diverse array of users that use KDE software.
 {{< /do >}}
 {{< dont src="/hig/mono-places-dont.png" >}}
-Don't use places icons based off of real locations or brands unless the landmark filesystem location is directly tied to that location or brand---more generic icons are meaningful for more users in more usecases.
+Don't use places icons based off of real locations or brands unless the landmark filesystem location is directly tied to that location or brand — more generic icons are meaningful for more users in more use cases.
 {{< /dont >}}
 {{< /compare >}}